injectionmethod/m_Launcher/README.md

  ![image](https://github.com/injectionmethod/m_Launcher/assets/80434330/bc21c0b8-4e7c-4a45-9e32-7f24ea333f7b)

-(Still In Development, Early Development Build Released, Source Code Available)
+(Still In Development, Code Will Not Remain In Current State, Early Development Build Released, Source Code Available)

 m_Launcher is a lightweight UI game launcher that simplifies the process of launching and managing games on Windows.
 With its user-friendly interface, m_Launcher provides an easy and intuitive way to access your favorite games.